Police: Man shot after opening fire on Federal Way officers

 The incident occurred after officers responded to an armed robbery at The Commons Mall, police spokesman Comm.
 Kurt Schwan said in an email.
 Police conducted a traffic stop on a suspect’s vehicle near the 1800 block of South 333rd Street.

-Schwan said one of the car’s occupants began shooting at officers, and three officers returned fire, shooting the man.
+Schwan said one of the car’s occupants began shooting at officers, and three officers returned fire and shot the man.

 No officers were injured.
 Officers administered life-saving measures on the man who was shot before he was taken to Harborview Medical Center, Schwan said.
-The extent of his injuries are unknown.

-The Valley Investigation Team will independently probe the incident, according to Schwan.
+The Valley Investigation Team will conduct an independent investigation, Schwan said.
 The officers involved will be placed on administrative leave, following standard protocol, he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.